starwit-trainings/java-basics/05-advanced-java-concepts/Readme.md

     java -jar target/generics.jar
 ```

+#### Concepts covered
+[Generics](https://en.wikipedia.org/wiki/Generics_in_Java) are an essential part of Java's class/object system.
+See [OOD section](../04-ood/Readme.md) and list example above, to understand, how generics blend in.

 #### Tasks
 * Run example
 * Add attributes to football club and league entity.
 Extend league report